 It is a cost one would not want to waste – as it is a lot of money to lose if anything goes wrong.
 But there is a way to avoid financial loss if things go wrong, such as weather, vendor cancellations, damages, and so much more.

 The best and only way is to purchase wedding insurance.
 It is an insurance that understands things don’t always go as planned.
 Therefore, it is the perfect first step in planning a wedding.
 As there is, unfortunately, a long list of things that can affect and potentially ruin a wedding.
-This article will explain everything about wedding insurance why a couple needs to purchase it before the big day.
+This article will explain everything about wedding insurance and why a couple needs to purchase it before the big day.

 What Is Wedding Insurance?